compintell/Mooncake.jl/README.md

 Conversely, you should equate `Zygote.jl`'s / `ReverseDiff.jl`'s patchy support for mutation with patchy support for existing code.

 `rrule!!`s impose no constraints on the types which can be operated on, as with `ChainRules`'s `rrule` and `Zygote`'s `_pullback`.
-Consequently, there is in principle nothing to prevent `Tapir.jl` from operating on any type, for example, structured arrays, GPU arrays, and complicated `struct`s / `mutable struct`s.
+Consequently, there is in principle nothing to prevent `Mooncake.jl` from operating on any type, for example, structured arrays, GPU arrays, and complicated `struct`s / `mutable struct`s.

 ### Correctness and Testing